RightCapital enables you to capture every element of a client's financial landscape — including student loans and repayment options.

 Saving On A Valuable Education (SAVE)

-The standard payment reflects the standard repayment plan to pay off loans in 10 years.
-Meanwhile, IBR, PAYE & SAVE set the monthly student loan payment affordable based on the client's income and family size.
-RightCapital will calculate payments under income-driven payment plans using the client's projected Modified Adjusted Gross Income (MAGI), which flows from the Profile > Income area.
-To list the previous year's MAGI used to calculate this year's payment, visit the Gear Icon > Settings > Tax Assumptions > "Specify prior year's MAGI".
+The standard option reflects the standard repayment plan to pay off loans in 10 years.
+Meanwhile, IBR, PAYE & SAVE will calculate the monthly student loan payment based on the client's income and family size.
+RightCapital will calculate payments automatically using the client's projected Modified Adjusted Gross Income (MAGI) within the projections.

 The chart below demonstrates how payments are calculated in each income-driven repayment plan (IBR, PAYE, SAVE).
 To arrive at a client's discretionary income, 150% of the state poverty guideline amount is subtracted from the client's AGI.